CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 ![](img/run_msstats_workflow/msstats_workflow_file_input_fromdataset_step3.png)
 </center>

 Let's select the quantification files.
 For MaxQuant, two files should be selected : `evidence.txt` for `Features` and `proteinGroups.txt` for `Proteins`.
 Select both of them as below.
-Most data processing tools report one feature-leve quantified data, which is required for MSstats.
-It should be selected for `Feature` category.
+Most data processing tools report one feature-level quantified data, which is required for MSstats.
+It should be selected for the `Feature` category.

 <center>
 ![](img/run_msstats_workflow/msstats_workflow_file_input_fromdataset_step4.png)
 </center>

-Finally, click `Close` button at the bottom-right on the pop-up window.
-Now you can see three files are selected in total.
+Finally, click the `Close` button at the bottom-right on the pop-up window.
+Now, you can see three files are selected in total.

 <center>
 ![](img/run_msstats_workflow/msstats_workflow_file_input_fromdataset_done.png)